|GPS-The Pumpkin Patch||N33 11.156 W 116 04. 971|

 |Length||4 miles each way|

-The History of the Pumpkin Patch The Pumpkin Patch is located in the Ocotillo Wells SRVA, just east of the Anza Borrego State Park boundary.
+The History The Pumpkin Patch is located in the Ocotillo Wells SRVA, just east of the Anza Borrego State Park boundary.
 These pumpkin shaped rocks are called “concretions” and were formed under the sand by water carrying properties that solidified the surrounding sandstone forming a concrete like substance that dried and then as the sand above it blew away, came to the surface.
 They usually contain a natural “nucleus” in that the concretion formed around a leaf, piece of shell or possibly a fossil.
 Sand and weather help shape them.
 The sandstone is old Diablo sandstone from the Colorado river delta.